The Singles Network Ministries

 4. How have you served in singles ministry over the years?

-I have facilitated table/group discussions, led a women's small group/bible study, was an event planner and director, led worship, and served on various singles mission trips.
+I have facilitated table and group discussions, led a women's small group and Bible study, planned and directed events, led worship, and served on various singles mission trips.

 —Jennifer T., Lincoln, NE, Never-Married/Engaged, over 40